Peggle 2: Downloadable content and updatesPeggle 2 for Xbox One and PlayStation 4 feature downloadable content (DLC). The duel mode was added by PopCap via a free update.

 Released on April 22, 2014, the "Windy the Fairy Master Pack" adds a new master to Peggle 2.
 Windy the Fairy is a bird fairy whose magical powerup is Fairy Flock.
 The Fairy Flock power turns blue pegs into a purple peg, which is 50x worth more in score than the blue peg.
 Along with the master, ten new levels and trials, three new achievements, and 30 objectives are featured in the pack.
-The "Jimmy Lightning Master Pack" was issued on June 24, 2014 and adds master Jimmy Lightning from Peggle.
+The "Jimmy Lightning Master Pack" was issued on June 24, 2014, and adds master Jimmy Lightning from the original Peggle.
 His multiball power now spawns two additional balls instead of one.
 Along with the master, ten new levels and trials, three new achievements, 30 objectives, and three unlockable costumes.